English LiteratureFind a programme

 Dr Emily Coit, (Lecturer), 19th- and early 20th-century British and American literature; Edith Wharton; Henry James ; prose fiction, especially the novel; transatlantic approaches to literature

-Dr Lesel Dawson, (Senior Lecturer), Early modern constructions of lovesickness and melancholy; early modern drama; John Ford; medical history; revenge tragedy; Shakespeare; the representation of women in early literature; Thomas Middleton.
+Dr Lesel Dawson, (Senior Lecturer), Early modern drama and its intellectual and cultural context; gender; John Ford; medical history; revenge tragedy; Shakespeare; the history of psychology; the history of the emotions; the representation of love, lovesickness, and melancholy in early modern literature; Thomas Middleton

 Professor Helen Fulton, (Professor), Arthurian literature; medieval literature and politics; medieval urban culture; medieval Welsh and Irish literatures; Welsh writing in English